|Project lead||Dr Jem Mackay|

 University of the Village explores a learning model which focuses on the community, rather than the individual.
 One of the key aspects of the project is the co-design of a creative curriculum which can be then delivered from the university campus directly to the village via superfast broadband.
-This approach is fundamentally different from the current online delivery method practiced by many universities, including those based on Open University (OU) models.
+This approach is fundamentally different from the current online delivery method practiced by many universities, including those based on Open University (OU) models, in that the students come together as a community in their own environment and it is the education that is taught remotely.

 University outreach programmes have traditionally offered short courses to individuals based on a 'night school' model, run in town-based centres.
 While this can be an effective way of engaging with urban populations and communities that are well-served by public transport networks, this has often effectively excluded rural populations.